CS106A - Lecture 1 - Code and Bit

 So having seen a function run, now look at the details of the syntax.
 Sorry, it's a bunch of small syntactic points.

-- 1. A function starts with the word "def"
+- 1. The definition of a functoin starts with the word "def"

-- 4. Followed by the indented lines of code of the function
+- 4. Followed by the lines of code of the function, indented

 A Little Talk About Syntax Errors